 Who Can Sue for Wrongful Death in Georgia?

-- O.C.G.A. § 51-4-2 names the surviving spouse or children of the decedent
+- O.C.G.A. § 51-4-2, which allows the surviving spouse or children of the decedent to file a lawsuit.

-- O.C.G.A. § 19-7-1(c) names the surviving parents of a child or minor
+- O.C.G.A. § 19-7-1(c), which allows surviving parents of a child or minor to file a lawsuit.

-- If no eligible parties remain, O.C.G.A. § 51-4-5 allows the decedent’s estate administrator or executor to claim wrongful death
+- If no eligible parties remain, O.C.G.A. § 51-4-5 allows the decedent’s estate administrator or executor to claim wrongful death.

-What Is an Executor?
+What Is an Executor of an Estate?

 - Securing the decedent’s home